DippingBird/LabyrinthOfTheseus/README.md

 By default node1 is allready the smaller and node2 the bigger indexed node.
 ## Algorithms
-The project implements twomain  algorithms for analysing the graph.
+The project implements two main  algorithms for analysing the graph.
 One returning the set of all acyclic paths from a given start-node to a given goal-node, and another returning the set of all distinct cycles.
 A cycle is called distinct in this context if it doesnt contain another cycle and its start-node is unique, which is archieved by always choosing the smallest indexed node as the start-node.

 Since the graph can have multiple edges bewtween two nodes it is a so called multigraph, and prevents the implementation of a weight-function with the source-and-target-node as inputs.
 A simplified but logically identical Python-Code is shown as follows, in the actual project these algorithms are implemented  as iterative not recursive ones to increase efficiency.
 One can further increase efficiency by using Hash-Sets to implement Path.visited_nodes, in order to check for containement in O(1) instead of O(n).
 A full implementation of the Graph, Edge or Path class is not given.